typhoonworks/usher/README.md

 ## Current Features
 - 🔐 **Token generation** using cryptographic functions
 - 🏗️ **Framework agnostic** - works with any Ecto-based application
-- 🌐 **Phoenix helpers** for seamless integration with Phoenix applications

 ## What's planned?
 - [ ] Auto-cleanup of expired invitations.
 - [ ] More advanced usage tracking.
    - [ ] Metadata about those who visited and used the invitation (approx. location, user agent, etc.).
    - [ ] Linking invitation tokens to user accounts (e.g. to track which user registered with which invitation).
-- [ ] Invitation expiration after X number of uses.
+- [ ] Invitation expiration after X number of uses (including one-time use links).
+- [ ] One-time use invitation links tied to specific email addresses.
-- [ ] Descriptions for invitiation links so you can provide context for its usage.
+- [ ] Descriptions for invitation links so you can provide context for its usage.

 ## Installation
 Add `usher` to your list of dependencies in `mix.exs`: